 Heritage Consultant and Professional Historian,

-servicing Sydney, the Blue Mountain, and NSW
+servicing Sydney, the Blue Mountains, and NSW

 Touring the Past is driven by a motivation to keep heritage places alive and relevant to the needs of their owners and the communities that care about them.
 We combine experience, expertise, and small business sensibility to provide you with an agile and considered heritage service that fits your schedule and budget.